Cornell Writing Centers

 Knight Writing Mentor

-Writing mentors meet with assigned students for one or two hours each week for the duration of a semester or year to develop effective and sustainable writing habits and strategies.
+Writing mentors are experienced CWC tutors who meet with assigned students for one or two hours each week for the duration of a semester or year to develop effective and sustainable writing habits and strategies.
 Undergraduate and graduate students can work up to 6 hours per week to support writers enrolled in First-Year Writing Seminars or other writing-intensive courses, and students working on substantial writing projects, like honors theses.
 Writing Mentors meet regularly for reflection on pedagogy and practice with Dr. Kate Navickas.
 Though mentors may start tutoring right away, they still are required to attend the same 7-week paid tutor training that new undergraduate writing center tutors do (this starts the week before spring break).

 Graduate students, seniors, and current Writing Center tutors are encouraged to apply.
 Applications from juniors with relevant experience may also be considered.